 A new RTX I/O is also intriguing, as it could leverage the GPU to handle data decompression from storage, helping to better take advantage of PCIExpress storage drives for even faster load times and in-game asset loading for reduced pop-in.
 That will be available on all Nvidia GPUs since the GTX 10-series, however.

-Feature-for-feature, the 3080 and 3090 are nearly identical.
-The only major difference is that the RTX 3090 supports dual-GPU setups through SLI, while the RTX 3080 doesn’t, and it’s likely to have a greater number of RT and tensor cores.
+The 3080 and the 3090 are almost the same, with the most significant difference being that the RTX 3090 supports dual-GPU setups through SLI.
+In contrast, the RTX 3080 doesn’t support that, and so it’s likely to have a greater number of RT and tensor cores.

-We think the RTX 3090 is a massively impressive card based on its specs and is undoubtedly an improvement over the RTX 3080, but the price is a serious issue here.
-In terms of it being a replacement for the Titan RTX, the 3090 is a pricey card designed more for media creators and data scientists than gamers – even if this card will be the quickest GPU around for gaming once it becomes available in stores.
-A $1,499 price tag is more than most people pay for their entire rig, let alone just a graphics card.
+The RTX 3090’s impressive specs tempt us to recommend it over the RTX 3080, but its price means we can’t do so in good conscience.
+In terms of replacing the Titan RTX, the pricey 3090 card is designed more for media creators and data scientists than gamers.
+This card will be the quickest GPU around for gaming once it becomes available in stores, but $1,499 is more than most people pay for their entire rig, let alone a graphics card.